-Definitely, capital budget increases for bi-lingual/multi-lingual signage inside of JET transit vehicles and facilities should be considered.
+Definitely, capital budget increases for bi-lingual/multi-lingual signage inside of JET transit vehicles and facilities are being considered.

-Task 4.
-Step 4: Consider cost effective practices for providing language services.
+Task 4, Step 4: Consider cost effective practices for providing languageservices.

-JET will continue to collaborate with the community organizations listed in Task 1 so as to best serve the LEP population residing in Jonesboro.
+JET will continue to collaborate with the community organizations listed in Task 1 to best serve the LEP population residing in Jonesboro.
 Such collaboration could provide: